PeterMortensen/warmup/README.markdown

 ## Getting started with Warmup

-in the location you wan the new solution to reside run:
+In the location you want the new solution to reside in, run:

   [warmuppath]warmup.exe [template] [newSolutionName]

-ensure that the warmup.exe.config  has the correct path to your templates
+Ensure that the warmup.exe.config filehas the correct path to your templates.

 ### Downloads

 You can download the original Warmup from http://github.com/chucknorris/Warmup

 ### Gems
 If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of WarmuP to your machine quickly!